top of page

 Anita M. Smith Collection

-In September of 1918, Schumacher had a solo exhibition at the Maverick Concert Hall in nearby West Hurley, which was regarded as "one of the chief attractions of the season."(18) The general plan for the hall's exhibitions was devised by Andrew Dasburg and Henry Lee McFee.
+In September of 1918, Schumacher had a solo exhibition at the Maverick Concert Hall in West Hurley, which was regarded as "one of the chief attractions of the season."(18) The general plan for the hall's exhibitions was devised by Andrew Dasburg and Henry Lee McFee.
 Individual artists, or occasionally groups of artists, arranged the showings.
 The still active and popular concert hall was erected in 1916 by Maverick founder Hervey White, who enlisted musicians, writers and artists to play a prominent part in his art colony.
 In addition to Schumacher, among the other artists to have solo showings there were Carl Eric Lindin, Catherine A. Watkins, Alfred Hutty, Marion Bullard, B. J. O. Nordfeldt and Anita M. Smith.
 In the summer of 1919, Schumacher had a solo exhibition of oil paintings and watercolors at his private studio in Byrdcliffe.(19)

 Cover Design